hzeller/rpi-rgb-led-matrix/adapter/README.md

 PCB adapter for Raspberry Pi to Hub75 RGB Matrixes
 ==================================================

-**(Note: I am working on a change in the pinout to better accomodate various constraints.
-Please contact me if you intend to build and adapter, maybe it makes sense to wait a week).**

 Since hand-wiring can be a little tedious, here are some PCBs that help with the wiring when using the `rpi-rgb-led-matrix` code.